andrelbourgeois/park-my-bike/README.md

 - The data used in this project along with labels can be found in the folder [raw-data](https://github.com/andrelbourgeois/park-my-bike/tree/main/raw-data)
   - This folder also contains instructions on how to import this data into your own Edge Impulse project
   - The data is split into training and testing folders because Edge Impulse splits the training data into training and validation sets automatically - the ratio between these sets can be changed in advanced training settings on the training screen
+- Final code for the project can be found in [park-my-bike-inferencing](https://github.com/andrelbourgeois/park-my-bike/tree/main/park-my-bike_inferencing)
+  - This code must be uploaded to an Arduino IDE as a custom .zip library, providing access to the exmaples within, and therefore the code for this project
 - Licensing information can be found in LICENSE.md

 ## Software